ckruhs/djjb-news-reader/README.md

 # DJJB News Reader

-This is a Web App to display the [News Feed](https://www.DJJB.de/index.rss) of the German Jiu Jitsu Federation / [Deutscher Jiu Jitsu Bund](https://www.DJJB.de) (DJJB) on mobile devices.
+This is a Progressive Web App to display the [News Feed](https://www.DJJB.de/index.rss) of the German Jiu Jitsu Federation / [Deutscher Jiu Jitsu Bund](https://www.DJJB.de) (DJJB) on mobile devices.

 Watch the App live on your mobile device here: https://www.DJJB.de/news-reader